sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Migrating Oracle to Azure SQL.md

 Also, they had a significant outage last year because one of their audit tables ran out of space.
 They had to wait many hours to resolve the issue while their IT department scrambled to make space on an already overloaded Storage Area Network (SAN).
 They would like a full briefing on how to monitor that situation, so it doesn't happen again, and possible remedies if it does happen again.
 They would also like high availability to be built into the project plan and are wondering what additional fees that would incur.

 Kathleen Sloan, the CIO of WWI, is looking to decrease their software license fees, take advantage of a modern data warehouse, and provide a strong vision of availability for the future that can handle their momentous growth.
-She is sold on SQL Server, but her Oracle DBAs keep telling her that migration to SQL Server is simply impossible.
+She is sold on SQL Server, and cloud Azure SQL Database, but her Oracle DBAs keep telling her that migration to SQL Server is simply impossible.
 They cite that they have never done it before.
 They say it's hard to find tools that make it possible.
 The Oracle DBAs say that SQL Server is not as high performing as Oracle, does not have great high availability like Oracle Real Application Clusters (RAC), and doesn't have a replacement for Oracle Forms.
 She's tired of hearing "no" whenever the topic is brought up and would love to prove them wrong.
 She is also exploring the cloud and is wondering if she can make a direct migration to a cloud database or if she must stay on-premises because of her requirements.
 She has seen SQL Server make tremendous gains in features over the last several versions, particularly in business intelligence.
 Her data warehouse has slowed down as the data has increased.
 On the one hand, this is because the data warehouse SQL Server has gotten very popular, but it's still considered a negative in her mind.
 She's concerned about the upgrade path because of all the dependencies on the data warehouse in her organization.

 ### Customer needs

-1. Wants to migrate an existing Oracle database to SQL Server 2017 on-premises, SQL Server 2017 in an Azure VM, or Azure SQL Database.
+1. Wants to migrate an existing Oracle database to SQL Server 2019 on-premises, SQL Server 2019 in an Azure VM, or Azure SQL Database.

-2. Needs to know what's involved in migrating the external sales application to SQL Server.
+2. Needs to know what's involved in migrating the external sales application to Azure SQL Database.

 3. Wants a better understanding of what to do with the internal Oracle Forms application.

 4. Has multiple touchpoints with external vendors and wants to know what needs to change with those web services.

-5. Wants to upgrade their existing data warehouse from SQL Server 2008 R2 Standard Edition to Azure SQL Database or SQL Server 2017 Enterprise Edition to take advantage of some new features:
+5. Wants to upgrade their existing data warehouse from SQL Server 2008 R2 Standard Edition to Azure SQL Database or SQL Server 2019 Enterprise Edition to take advantage of some new features:

    - They want Transparent Data Encryption (TDE), so they pass audits when asked if they encrypt data at rest.
    - They want compression for some of their large fact tables.